crobzilla/springBootApi/README.md

 # SpringBootApi
-An application to demonstrate how Spring Boot, Spring MVC, Spring Data, and Mongo can be used together to create a simple RESTful API.
+An application to demonstrate how Spring Boot, Spring MVC, Spring Data, and Mongo can be used together to create a simple RESTful API using an embedded tomcat server.

 # Dependencies
 * Java 1.8 JDK